awsdocs/aws-iot-docs/developerguide/iot-sql-reference.md

 This data is then forwarded to the rule's action, which sends the data for more processing\.
 For more information about rule actions, see [AWS IoT rule actions](iot-rule-actions.md)\.

 **Note**
 Comments are not currently supported in AWS IoT SQL syntax\.
+Attribute names with spaces in them can't be used as field names in the SQL statement\.
+While the incoming payload can have attribute names with spaces in them, such names can't be used in the SQL statement\.
+They will, however, be passed through to the outgoing payload if you use a wildcard \(\*\) field name specification\.